Kisangani: Early history and the founding of Stanley Falls Station

 Initially referred to as Falls Station or "The Post Stanley Falls", "The Falls", or colloquially "Boyoma" (the indigenous name for Boyoma Falls), the settlement was consistently identified as "Kisangani" by the local populace, while Europeans commonly used the French term Stanleyville (or Stanleystad in Dutch).
 The Swahili language manual published by the Marist Brothers in the 1920s provides an instance of this naming substitution: "from X to Stanleyville" is translated as "toka X Mpaka Kisangani".

 The name "Kisangani" is a Swahili interpretation of the indigenous term Boyoma, denoting "City on the Island", and is similarly rendered in Lingala as Singitini (or Singatini).
 Stanley subsequently journeyed to Bas-Congo (modern-day Kongo Central Province) and entrusted the settlement to Adrian Binnie, who, alongside twenty Hausa and ten Wangwana, became the principal representative of King Leopold II's Congo Free State in the region.
 Binnie expanded Stanley's holdings, clearing land and constructing a village, complete with gardens.

 Congo Arab War

-Following the establishment of relations between the local African communities and European traders, Arab-Swahili slave traders from Zanzibar—commonly referred to as "Arabs" in contemporary European accounts—reached Stanley Falls from the east.
+Following the establishment of relations between the local African communities and European traders, Arab-Swahili slave traders from Zanzibar, reached Stanley Falls from the east.
 Relations between Free State officials and the slavers were fraught with tension.
 In October 1884, Lieutenant Arvid Wester, who had succeeded Binnie as the station's overseer, brokered a treaty with the Arab Swahili slavers.
-The treaty, signed by a son of the infamous Afro-Omanis slave trader Tippu Tip, was intended to curb slave raiding and foster peaceful relations with whites in the region.
+The treaty, signed by a son of the infamous Afro-Omani slave trader Tippu Tip, was intended to curb slave raiding and foster peaceful relations with whites in the region.
 However, the treaty was short-lived, as Tippu Tip's forces soon resumed their activities, which exacerbated tensions.
 The natives simultaneously placed themselves under the protection of the International Association of the Congo, albeit without success.